 The first email you send to a customer is usually a welcome email.
 The average open rate for a welcome email is 50%, which makes it much more effective than regular newsletters.

-If we bear in mind that 76% of people expect a welcome email immediately after subscribing to your list, it's clear that this email is an important one, so be sure to make the most of it.
+If we bear in mind that 76% of people expect a welcome email immediately after subscribing to your list, it’s clear that this email is an important message, so be sure to make the most of it.